Debunking Some Common ETF Myths

 “In order for an ETF to come to market (list on an exchange) the fund needs to have shares created,” Hempstead wrote.
 “This process is often referred to as seeding.
 The ‘seeder’ is the initial investor who delivers into the custodial bank the assets required to back the initial tradable shares of the ETF in the secondary market.
 ETFs issue shares in what are known as creation units.
 The vast majority of ETFs have creation unit sizes of 25,000, 50,000 or 100,000 shares.”

-In other words, it is rare for a new ETF to rapidly accumulate $50 million in AUM, but this asset total should not serve as a deterrent to investors that care about returns.
+Said another way, it is rare for a new ETF to rapidly accumulate $50 million in AUM, but this asset total should not serve as a deterrent to investors that care about returns.
 As Hempstead notes, 10 of the top 30 ETFs in terms of 2012 performance have less than $50 million in AUM.

 Average Daily Volume